melihercan/WebRTCme/README.md

 ## Use case 3 - Middleware
 - Use the Middleware NuGet package
-- This package contains the bindings, the core library, and the signaling servers
+- This package contains the bindings, core library, media elements and signaling server clients
 - You can directly create your app on top of this middleware